myrthereuver/TopicSpecific_Stance_SocialScience/README.md

-# Argument Mining to Analyze attitudes and beliefs on Sustainable Initiatives
+# Topic-specific social science theory in stance detection: a pilot study and dataset on sustainability initatives

+This repository contains:
-This repository contains the code that was used to scrape posts and comments about sustainable initiatives on Reddit.
-The resulting (preliminary) dataset is presented in an extended abstract for ICA (2023).
+- Scraping: the code that was used to scrape posts and comments about sustainable initiatives on Reddit.
+- Annotating: The input data to the annotation tasks, codebook versions, and annotation task designs;
+- (Pre)processing code to obtain a clean dataset from the annotions, calculate Inter-Annotator Agreement, and majority labels.

 ### `code`
 #### `scrape_reddit`